-Desktop email verifiers are more affordable as you pay only once to get a licensed copy of the program and can use it scanning unlimited lists of emails.
+Desktop email verifiers are more affordable becasue you pay only once to get a licensed copy of the program and can use it for scanning unlimited lists of emails.
 With online-based solutions, users either buy a monthly subscription or pay for the number of verifications or for a specific number of emails they can check per month.

 If you choose a desktop verifier, you can access it only from the computer it was installed and configured on.
 With SaaS-based solutions, however, the situation is completely different: you can log in from any device and access a single account by multiple users.
 Nevertheless, some online verifiers allow limiting the access for specific IP addresses.

-On the one hand, when you are using a desktop app on a single device, your mailing list is stored on your computer, so it is solely under your control.
-You don’t have to worry much about data leak, of course, keeping in mind spyware threats, but leaving that to your firewall.
+On one hand, when you are using a desktop app on a single device, your mailing list is stored on your computer, so it is solely under your control.
+You don’t have to worry much about data leaks, of course, keeping in mind spyware threats, but leaving that to your firewall.
 On the other hand, if the computer crashes, the database will be lost, so you should always have a backup and make reserve copies stored elsewhere on a regular basis.

 Meanwhile, when you verify your mailing lists online, the data is stored in your web account, so no viruses or computer hardware failures can harm it.
-At the same time, any online service can suffer data leaks or system glitches, so reserve copying should be regularly done in this case as well.
+At the same time, any online service can suffer data leaks or system glitches, so making a reserve copying should be regularly done in this case as well.